 - Not adhering to any reasonable direction of an Instructor or assistant.

 Physical intervention is a last resort and must be done in a gentle manner with the least amount of physical intervention required.
 We must be reasonable in our response in proportion to the situation; their age and size, their height, their ability to reason and the circumstances of their dangerous behaviour.
-Any such action must be reported to the Master Instructor immediately, reported to the parent or carer at the end of class and a journal entry made of the event.
+Any such action must be reported to the Chief Instructor immediately, reported to the parent or carer at the end of class and a journal entry made of the event.

 - The journal entry should include: